pnlbwh/TBSS/README.md

 **NOTE** In the current release, unit tests are dependant upon the outputs of whole pipeline test.
 This is likely to change in future.

-# ROI analysis

-`--enigma` and `--fmrib` branch of the pipeline performs ROI based analysis as default.
-The way it works is, each of the projected skeleton in subject space is superimposed upon a binary label map.

 # Multi threading